Search Docs by Keyword

 Data storage and security

 Data can be transferred to and from the cluster using multiple file transfer methods.
 Please see our Transferring Data Internally or Transferring data externally documentation.
-Certain HCSPH researchers have access to the FAS Research Computing computing file systems, in particular each existing PI with an account and lab group with RC is eligible for 4TB of base lab storage.
-All data stored in this space is periodically backed up in case of critical failure.
-Additional storage can be purchased: Please contact RCHelp to discuss needs and billing options.
+Certain HCSPH researchers have access to the FAS Research Computing computing file systems, in particular each existing PI with an account and lab group with cluster access RC is eligible for 4TB of base lab share to facilitate basic research workflow.
+Additional storage can be purchased: See our Data Storage services page.

 Special Security Requirements